 As much as we can tout the program's importance and the positive impact it has on people's lives and on the economy as a whole, the answer to the "do we need it" question is still a relative one.
-There are some things that happen to people-layoffs, economic disasters, disability, inflation spikes, stock market crashes-that are out-of-control, arbitrary, but nonetheless catastrophic.
+There are some things that happen to people-layoffs, economic disasters, disability, inflation spikes, stock market crashes-that are unpredictable, arbitrary, and potentially catastrophic.
 If you think that all of these risks should be borne by the individual alone, it will probably be tough to convince you of the usefulness of social insurance.